The revenue decline you are seeing is real — but it is not what you think

 What a Metricus report tells you that Google Search Console cannot

 Google Search Console tells you what is happening to your traditional search traffic.
-It does not tell you what AI is saying about your brand, whether you appear in AI recommendations, or what your competitors look like inside ChatGPT, Perplexity, and Google AI Mode.
+It does not tell you what AI is saying about your brand, whether you appear in AI recommendations, or who AI recommends instead of you.

 If AI is eating your search traffic, the first step is not more SEO.
 The first step is seeing what AI sees when someone asks about your category.
 That is what the report delivers.